 A Primer on Title Washing

 Over 800,000 cars in the U.S. have washed titles, according to the vehicle history report site Carfax.
-Many of the title-washed cars in the Gulf States received flood damage from Hurricane Katrina and Hurricane Rita, while the title-washed cars in New Jersey and New York received flood damage from Hurricane Sandy.
+Many of the title-washed cars in the Gulf States received flood damage from Hurricane Katrina and Hurricane Rita, while the title-washed cars in New Jersey and New York received severe damage from flooding during Hurricane Sandy.

 Such cars are dangerous to drive, as floodwater can damage a vehicle's wiring and corrode its parts.
 Danger aside, it's unethical not to reveal to a potential buyer that a car has been compromised by water damage and other perils.
 Simply put, it's just wrong, hence why it's illegal to wash titles.